ssmirr/appdev-chapters/very-best-api.md

  - `Bookmark#venue`
  - `Bookmark#user`

-For me, it's worth the up-front investment to write these instance methods and have them at my fingertips for the rest of the time I spend working on the application, because most association queries are re-used many times.
+For me, it's worth the up-front investment to write these instance methods and have them at my fingertips for the rest of the time I spend working on the application, because most association-related queries are re-used many times.